 For some parents, the two-month process to get to Tuesday’s votes was long and frustrating.
 At the city hall meeting, parents discussed their feelings about perceived inaction by school officials, both in addressing security in future and in dealing with past complaints about bullying and other issues.

-“We want the community to give them information,” Brachter said.
+“We want the community to give them information,” Bratcher said.
 “This is what the community wants, this is what we want implemented.”

 Some residents have been skeptical about the district’s own safety committee, which meets in private and was selected by the administration after an application period.
 The concerns have been amplified because at least one of the members of the safety committee, school board Trustee Patrick Kelly, has been cool to the idea of installing metal detectors.

-The group was interested in recruiting people to run for school board positions in the fall, Brachter said.
+The group was interested in recruiting people to run for school board positions in the fall, Bratcher said.

 Some people at the parents meeting said they were pleased Norman and Superintendent Leigh Wall had attended the meeting and listened to their concerns.